-Speaker labels in Scripta are generated automatically by our Recorded Speech Processing Service.
-It assigns the speaker as either a male or female and numbers them sequentially based on how many speakers it identifies.
+Speaker labels in Scripta are automatically generated by the Recorded Speech Processing Service.
+It assigns the speaker as male (M), female (F) or ungendered (S) and numbers them sequentially based on how many speakers it identifies.

 You will need to edit the speaker labels to ensure that they conform with Ai-Media standards.

 You do not need to add colons to speaker tags in Scripta.
 This is because they are added automatically when a task is submitted by the processing service.
 For example, SPEAKER will become SPEAKER: once the task is submitted.

 Segment breaks are required every 8-10 lines and should be broken at a natural point in the speech.
 This helps to ensure that transcription is easy to read and understand.
 To indicate a segment break, please use a chevron symbol > as the speaker label.
 In the example below, Kath, in blue, is still speaking until Kim begins, in red, begins.

 As well as indicating segment breaks, chevrons are used to create line breaks for transcribable audio that doesn’t have a clear speaker or source.
 Often, this occurs when transcribing sound effects, descriptors and music.
 An example of this is below.
 For more information on transcribing music, please see Transcribing music in Scripta.

 To edit a single speaker label, press the small x on the right side of the speaker label to clear the auto-generated label from the segment.
 Then simply type in the label you wish to use or select an option from the drop-down menu.
 Labels you’ve used previously are saved in the speaker label menu.
 Click on the drop-down arrow to see your saved options.